 The namesake of the delian::quartett is the Greek god Apollo who was worshipped as god of the fine arts, the muses and especially music, and also named Delian after his place of birth, the island of Delos.
 “What is outstanding about this Quartet”, stated the Hessian Broadcasting Company in October 2008, “is, firstly, the absolutely vibrant, personal colouring of their interpretations and the ability to also spontaneously react with interest to what the public shows, to absorb their vibrations and energies and transform them into music.
 This makes every concert a unique experience.”

 Ever since the year it was founded in 2007 the doors of the big houses and important festivals opened for the delian::quartett.
 The echo of the ensemble’s first concerts catapulted them “practically overnight” (Die Rheinpfalz) right to the centre of the international concert scene.
 In 2008 the classic-magazines crescendo and ensemble, amongst others, devoted major articles to the spectacular career of the “shooting star delian::quartett”, the FAZ predicted that the “enchantingly musicking” delian::quartett would “undoubtedly lose its status as an insiders’ tip very soon”.
 The debut of the delian::quartett at the Berliner Philharmonie in 2009, with guest Menahem Pressler, sparked off genuine torrents of enthusiasm; the Quartet was received with standing ovations already after the opening piece.
 Since then the ensemble has performed, acclaimed by public and press alike, in major concert seasons and venues in Germany, Italy, Spain, Switzerland, Portugal and – as artistic ambassadors of the Goethe Institute – in Africa.
-The Quartet has also been a celebrated guest in France, Romania and Denmark, as well in Austria where they were invited to play in the Wiener Musikverein for the first time in 2009.
-The delian::quartett soon grew out of their “shooting star” image to being regarded as an “internationally highly esteemed quartet” “from the first raw of chamber music ensembles” (from press releases).
+The Quartet has also been a celebrated guest in France, Luxembourg, Romania, Czech Republic and Denmark, as well in Austria where they were invited to play in the Wiener Musikverein for the first time in 2009.
+The delian::quartett soon grew out of their “shooting star” image to being regarded as “one of the internationally most important ensembles” and “highly esteemed quartet” (from press releases).
 The ensemble’s unconventional programmes make many of the delian-projects an “authentic event” (Bonner General-Anzeiger) and a “fascination” (Frankfurter Neue Presse).
 The Quartet’s “breathtaking interpretations” (Ostthüringer Zeitung), which appear like a “new birth from the spirit of music“ (Westdeutsche Allgemeine Zeitung) regularly attract attention.
 The ensemble’s unique personality as a whole also meets with great appreciation: a “wonderful sonority and striking plasticity of structures” (FAZ), in the face of which even so always ruled: “truth goes here before beauty” (Der Tagesspiegel).

 A big commitment of the delian::quartett applies, beneath the care for the existing string quartet literature ranging from the early baroque to the present day, the enlargement of the repertoire.
-They have premiered works by living composers Alberto Colla, Per Arne Glorvigen, Gabriel Iranyi, Christian Jost, Stefano Pierini and Uljas Pulkkis; most of those works have been dedicated to the Quartet.
+They have premiered works by living composers Alberto Colla, Per Arne Glorvigen, Gabriel Iranyi, Christian Jost, Stefano Pierini and Uljas Pulkkis; most of those works have been inscribed to the Quartet.
+In 2019 Aribert Reimann dedicated his opus on Schumann’s “Frauenliebe und –leben” to the delian::quartett and soprano Claudia Barainsky.
 The delian::quartett’s musical activity has received enrichment and additional inspiration through regular performance with other artists of international stature in expanded ensembles.
-The guests of the Quartet include Gilles Apap, Dimitri Ashkenazy, Fabio Bidini, Matthias Brandt, Gérard Caussé, Deutsche Kammerakademie Neuss, Ya Dong, Stella Doufexis, José Luis Estellés, Andreas Frölich, Bruno Ganz, Pavel Gililov, Bernd Glemser, Per Arne Glorvigen, Henschel-Quartet, Igor Kamenz, Michel Lethiec, Peter Lohmeyer, Ralph Manno, Sergei Nakariakov, Adrian Oetiker, Alfredo Perl, Menahem Pressler, Hartmut Rohde, François Salque, Harald Schoneweg, Herbert Schuch, Dora Schwarzberg, Lisa Smirnova, Anatol Ugorski and Sophie-Mayuko Vetter.
+The guests of the Quartet include Gilles Apap, Dimitri Ashkenazy, Claudia Barainsky, Fabio Bidini, Matthias Brandt, Measha Brueggergosman, Gabriele Carcano, Gérard Caussé, die Deutsche Kammerakademie Neuss, Ya Dong, Stella Doufexis, Mojca Erdmann, José Luis Estellés, Liza Ferschtman, Andreas Frölich, Bruno Ganz, Christian Gerber, Pavel Gililov, Bernd Glemser, Per Arne Glorvigen, das Henschel-Quartett, Igor Kamenz, Hisako Kawamura, Michel Lethiec, Peter Lohmeyer, Ralph Manno, Benjamin Moser, Sergei Nakariakov, Ulrich Noethen, Adrian Oetiker, Alfredo Perl, Menahem Pressler, Hartmut Rohde, David Rott, François Salque, Ragna Schirmer, Harald Schoneweg, Herbert Schuch, Sylvia Schwartz, Dora Schwarzberg, Lisa Smirnova, Heio von Stetten, Nina Tichman, Ulrich Tukur, Anatol Ugorski and Sophie-Mayuko Vetter.

-Adrian Pinzaru plays a violin by Giovanni Battista Rogeri, generously provided by Christine Anderson; Andreas Moscho’s violin by Giovanni Francesco Pressenda is a big-hearted permanent loan from the Paderborn families Lödige and Jacoby.
+Since 2017 the members of the delian::quartett appear as Pirastro-Artists and partners of the renowned string manufacturer.
+Adrian Pinzaru plays a violin by Giovanni Battista Rogeri, generously passed on to him by Christine Anderson; Andreas Moscho’s violin by Giovanni Francesco Pressenda is a big-hearted permanent loan from the Paderborn families Lödige and Jacoby.

 English biography PDF